dubo-dubon-duponey/docker-base/README.md

 REGISTRY="docker.io"
 VENDOR="dubodubonduponey"

-# If you want to use an entirely different Debian base - caution: you may have to adjust version inside the dockerfile as well as this might break!
+# If you want to use an entirely different Debian base - caution: you may have to adjust packages versions inside the dockerfile as well as this might break!
 BUILDER_BASE="registry/foo/bar:tag"
 RUNTIME_BASE="..."